Nirbhaya case: President Kovind rejects mercy plea of convict Vinay Sharma

 A Delhi court had postponed the execution of death warrants of the four convicts in the Nirbhaya gangrape and murder case till further order.
 Additional Sessions Judge Dharmender Rana passed the order on a plea by the convicts seeking a stay on their execution on Saturday, February 1.

-The black warrants for execution of the death sentence against Pawan Gupta, Vinay Kumar Sharma, Akshay Kumar and Mukesh Kumar Singh, were issued on January 17.
+The black warrants for the execution of the death sentence against Pawan Gupta, Vinay Kumar Sharma, Akshay Kumar and Mukesh Kumar Singh, were issued on January 17.